OpenTranslationBible/open-bible/en-GB/59.James/md/james-04.md

 ## James 4:10

-Humble yourselves before the Lord, and He will exalt you.
+Humble yourselves in the presence of the Lord, and He will lift you up.

 ## James 4:11